Water Sector Opportunities and Challenges in India

 2. Rapidly changing climate - Climate is undergoing rapid changes due to the greenhouse effect on the planet.
 Some regions may become warmer and some regions may become colder.
 This will lead to some regions becoming wetter and some dryer resulting in floods and droughts in different areas.

 3. Changing customer patterns – As industries are getting segmented into newer areas, the customer patterns are changing as well leading to a change in the demand patterns.
-Each industry has own slated requirements that vary depending on the output produced by the industry as well as its own set of the customer base.
+Each industry has its own slated requirements that vary depending on the output produced by the industry as well as its own set of the customer base.
 Customers are becoming cost-conscious as well as service conscious.

 4. Digital technology – The advancement of electronics, computers, and software has created pressure on the business processes as well as industrial processes to adopt and embrace automation to a greater extent.
 The advent of the Internet of Things has resulted in remote operation of industrial devices as well as the remote measurement of parameters.